We appreciate feedback from our patients. This can help improve services and allow us to continue providing a good service.

 Identify what the practice can do to make sure the problem does not happen again

 Raising a complaint on behalf of someone else

-Please note that Wellington Medical Practice keeps strictly to the rules of medical confidentiality.
+Please note that Wellington Medical Practice adheres strictly to the rules of medical confidentiality.
 If you are complaining on behalf of someone else, the practice needs to know that you have their permission to do so.
-A note signed by the person concerned will be required, unless they are incapable of providing this due to illness or disability.
+A note signed by the person concerned will be required unless they are incapable of providing this due to illness or disability.